 Their full OFA testing covers both parent dogs on every litter, and they run a complete genetic DNA panel including GR-NCL (neuronal ceroid lipofuscinosis), the genetic disease that has affected some golden retriever lines.
 The program includes a basic training component starting at 7 weeks, two weeks before puppies go home.
 That early work makes a measurable difference in how quickly a puppy adjusts to a new household.

 BBB Accredited and Google Screened status adds another layer of accountability.
 These certifications require background checks and ongoing review, which is not standard for dog breeders.
-Most reputable programs don’t bother with third-party business verification.
+Most reputable programs do not bother with third-party business verification.

 The $250 deposit holds your place on the waitlist.
 Contact them directly for current availability, as litter schedules vary by year.

 Honest caveat: GRCA membership has not been confirmed for this program.
 Ask about it before committing, because GRCA members agree to a Code of Ethics that includes take-back policies and health testing requirements.
 Golden Puppies also breeds Goldendoodles under a separate program.
-That doesn’t disqualify their golden retriever work, but it’s worth asking whether golden retrievers are their primary focus.
+That does not disqualify their golden retriever work, but it is worth asking whether golden retrievers are their primary focus.

 | Criterion | Status |